J.L. Nieber, A.J. Erickson, P.T. Weiss, J.S. Gulliver, R.M. Hozalski

 Infiltration practices operate by capturing and temporarily storing stormwater, before allowing it to infiltrate into the underlying soil.
 The infiltrated water is then partitioned into groundwater recharge, discharge through an underdrain (if applicable), and transpiration.
 By performing this process, these practices provide two fundamental functions in stormwater management: attenuation of runoff volume and treatment of the runoff.
 These functions may ultimately reduce stormwater pollutants, increase groundwater recharge, decrease runoff peak flow rates, and decrease the volume of stormwater runoff.

 Infiltration rates in infiltration basins and trenches need to be small enough to promote the retention and treatment of pollutants and nutrients, while large enough to avoid prolonged periods of ponded water and the development of anaerobic conditions.
-The Minnesota Stormwater Manual states that soil permeabilities must be at least 0.2 inches (1.27 centimeters) per hour and, according to the Wisconsin Stormwater Manual at most 5.0 inches (12.7 centimeters) per hour.
+The Minnesota Stormwater Manual states that soil permeabilities must be at least 0.2 inches (1.27 centimeters) per hour and, according to the Wisconsin Stormwater Manual (broken link) at most 5.0 inches (12.7 centimeters) per hour.
 This typically limits application to some but not all soils in Hydrologic Soil Groups A, B, and C (Minnesota Stormwater Manual).
 Soil infiltration rates can initially be estimated from National Resources Conservation Service (NRCS) soil data but should be confirmed by an on-site geotechnical investigation.
 For guidance on investigation procedures, see Chapter 12 of the Minnesota Stormwater Manual.

 The rate that water will infiltrate into the soil is dependent on textural characteristic of the soil profile, the condition of the soil surface, and the initial moisture content within the soil profile at the time of the infiltration event.
 The soil’s textural characteristics determine the saturated hydraulic conductivity of the soil and the water retention or storage characteristics of the soil.
 Naturally, soils that have a relatively coarse texture will tend to have greater saturated hydraulic conductivity than fine–textured soils, and so these coarse-textured soils will tend to have greater infiltration capacities.
 The condition of the soil surface is important because effects such as compaction of the surface layers or deposition of fine particulates onto the surface can reduce the hydraulic conductivity of the surface and thereby reduce the infiltration capacity of the soil.
 The initial moisture content of the soil is an important factor in determining infiltration capacity: the drier the soil is at the beginning of an infiltration event, the more capacity the soil has to absorb the water available at the soil surface.